stormqloud/kazoo-tgbbok/security.md

 # Security

 * SSL
- * Warning, self signed certificates are useless in this case for Kazoo
+ * Warning, self signed certificates are basically useless for Kazoo
- * The API calls will silently fail in your browser
+ * The API calls will silently fail in your browser because the cert is not part of a chain
+   *  Because the requests come from jacascript your browser will not ask you to accept the key..
  * Get a real cert or use certbot etc to start with
    *  It's your time to waste, you have been warned.
  * https://2600hz.atlassian.net/wiki/display/Dedicated/Secure+Your+REST+APIs+with+SSL